 Quite often, in the course of finalization of an assignment, clients ask us, “What is the accuracy with which you will provide quantities”.
 Though not articulated expressly, we understand that the client expects 100% accuracy in Quantity estimation!
 Obviously, no Quantity Estimator can truthfully claim to provide 100 % accuracy in her deliverable.
 Our stock answer to this question is “the accuracy will be in proportion to the quality of the drawings & details provided to us”.
-This answer does not satisfy those who consider them perfectionist.
+This answer does not satisfy those who consider them perfectionists.

-In one particular case, the client wanted to impose penalty based on the % error in the quantity estimate, agreeing to pay 100% fees only if the quantities were 100% accurate.
-Needless to say, we had two choices, either to factor a few % of lost fees in our quote or to opt out of the bid!
+In one particular case, the client wanted to impose a penalty based on the % error in the quantity estimate, agreeing to pay 100% fees only if the quantities were 100% accurate.
+Needless to say, we had two choices, either to factor a few % of lost fees in our quote or to opt-out of the bid!
 We don’t know how the client was to get hold of 100% accurate quantities to assess the final amount payable to us!

 Is it really worthwhile to demand 100% accuracy in Quantities?